 - Build and maintain effective working relationships with design engineers at all levels, including the relevant technical teams

-- A good first degree or Masters in Aeronautical or Mechanical Engineering (other relevant engineering disciplines will be considered).
+- A degree or Masters in Aeronautical or Mechanical Engineering (other relevant engineering disciplines will be considered).

 - A good working knowledge of the fundamentals of thermodynamics and fluid dynamics.